-https://coinjournal.net/princetons-arvind-narayanan-on-the-pros-and-cons-of-bitcoin-powered-decentralization-part-1/For the final lecture of Princeton’s Bitcoin and Cryptocurrency Technologies online course,
+https://coinjournal.net/princetons-arvind-narayanan-on-the-pros-and-cons-of-bitcoin-powered-decentralization-part-1/For the final lecture of Princeton’s course.

 Assistant Professor of Computer Science Arvind Narayanan shared some ideas related to what will happen with bitcoin over the next few decades.
 Narayanan covered a variety of different areas of disruption for bitcoin and blockchain technology, but he also remained skeptical towards the idea that decentralization is always the right answer.
 The general area of exploration for this lecture was summed up by Narayanan during his opening remarks: